mcrayssac/saf_platform/DOCKER.md

 This command will:
 - Build the backend Docker image (Spring Boot with Java 21)
+- Build the runtime Docker image (Spring Boot with Java 21)
 - Build the frontend Docker image (React with Nginx)
 - Start the backend service
+- Start the runtime service
 - Start the frontend service
+- Start Prometheus for metrics scraping

 ### 3. Verify Services